Sophie Dee Spills Out Of Tiny Pink Bra On Instagram

 “Morning crush.
 Watching movies and so ready for things to get back to normal,” a second social media user commented on the image.

 “You are beautiful and sexy and gorgeous.
-I love you so much,” one more added with a few heart-eyes.
+I love you so much,” one more added with a few heart-eyes emoji.